innkuika/triv.io/FinalDocumentation.md

 ### Manprit Heer

 ### Roberto Lozano
+* Had been working on getting Push Notifications working through Apple's APN system however ran into troubles especially with debugging given a developer account is needed for running on physical device
+* Was also working on setting up cloud messaging through Firebase to send remote notification based off of database triggers.

 ### Jessica Ma
 * Category selection – CategorySelectionViewController (each player must select 3 categories of questions to be added to the game)